Page Ranges

 - Omit the field or pass

-to process the full document (subject to global limits)
+[]to process the full document (subject to global limits)

 fixedPageLimit

-Equivalent to pageRanges: [{ "start": 1, "end": 25 }]
+Equivalent to pageRanges: [{ "start": 1, "end": 25 }].

-also apply to the synthetic range generated from fixedPageLimit
+All rules that apply to pageRanges also apply to the synthetic range generated from fixedPageLimit.

 Chunking behavior

-(or the range derived from fixedPageLimit
+pageRanges (or the range derived from fixedPageLimit) is applied before chunking starts:

 - Selected pages are isolated and renumbered from 1